How are Gambly's edges different (and better)?

 While Gambly doesn’t take a direct stance on games, we do calculate the edge–or expected ROI–for most bets.

-In simple terms, these calculations are a comparison of the current line on a bet at any given sportsbook and the consensus of market-making sportsbooks, which we then adjust based on factors such as historical range of outcomes to provide edges on a vast array of derivatives and alt markets.
+Our edge calculations start with a comparison of the current line on a bet at any given sportsbook and the consensus or weighted average of market-making sportsbooks.
+For most bets, we then apply regression analysis to adjust fair odds based on factors such as historical ranges of outcomes to provide edges on a vast array of derivatives and alt markets.

 We don’t take a viewpoint on games outside of market data, meaning this approach is top-down and sport-agnostic.
 For example, if DraftKings has the odds of a certain event at -110 and all other books are at -120, it’s likely that DraftKings’ line is off.
-But not all sportsbooks are created equally–some are sharper than others–and we use a weighted combination of each market-making book’s historical accuracy to calculate what the actual vig-free line should be, or the true odds.
-These formulas are sport-specific, meaning the “source of truth” for baseball is different than basketball, for example.
+But not all sportsbooks are created equally–some are sharper than others–which is why we use a weighted combination of each market-making book’s historical accuracy to calculate what the actual vig-free line should be, or the true odds.

 • current market structure (the odds across all sportsbooks in real-time)